Inner-daydream/loren/README.md

 This aims to be entirely self-service

 ## getting started
-This repo holds the source code for both the infrastructure and the app. to install the dev dependencies, run setup.sh on macos/linux or setup.ps1 on windows.
+head over to the issues & projects section to get started on a task This repo holds the source code for both the infrastructure and the app. to install the dev dependencies, run setup.sh on macos/linux or setup.ps1 on windows.